prajuktadey/c---programming/README.md

 7. A structure is an aggregated variable in c++.
 It is a way of collecting a number of disparate variables in a single container.

+8. C++ makes no distinction between a function and a procedure.

+9. When we're building an object based on a class, we're building an instance of that class and each of these is a separate instance, each with its own memory space and each most importantly with its own copy of the data member.